Level · BTEC

 Coursework writing technique

-Synoptic assessment / final unit
+Synoptic assessment and final unit

 The end-of-qualification synoptic component pulls together content across multiple units.
 Students who've coasted on individual unit grades sometimes struggle here because the synoptic requires integration.
 Tutoring at this stage is about retrospective content-consolidation rather than learning new material.